The Real Ghostbusters (1987 video game): Gameplay

-The Real Ghostbusters is a shoot 'em up game loosely based on the animated series of the same name.
+The Real Ghostbusters is a shoot 'em up game loosely based on the Ghostbusters franchise.
 It features 10 levels, each viewed from an angled overhead perspective.
 The player controls a member of the Ghostbusters team who must defend against various monsters and ghosts while completing each level on a time limit.
 Monsters are killed if the player shoots at them, and the player can earn bonus points by trapping each monster's soul, which is done by using a proton beam to suck in the ghost.

 Bonus items that can aid the player are hidden throughout the game in objects such as oil drums and wheelbarrows.
 Bonus items include weapon upgrades, or a Slimer ghost who protects the player by killing enemies who get too close.
 The end of each level features a boss enemy ghost who must be defeated, leaving behind a key that allows the player to access the next level.
 The arcade version includes a multiplayer option for up to three players, while the computer versions feature only a two-player option for multiplayer mode.

 Meikyuu Hunter G features eight levels, similar to The Real Ghostbusters but with different layouts.
 It features less weaponry than The Real Ghostbusters and the multiplayer mode supports only two players instead of three.

 Development and release

-Data East developed Meikyuu Hunter G as a non-Ghostbusters arcade game and released it in Japan in 1987.
-The arcade game was released in the United States during the same year as The Real Ghostbusters.
-The U.S. version features some modifications from the Japanese version.
-Most of the enemies were redrawn for the Real Ghostbusters version, which also features Ray Parker Jr.'s song "Ghostbusters".
-A small number of Real Ghostbusters arcade units were shipped to the United Kingdom.
+Akira Sakuma, a former programmer at Data East, stated in 2023 on his Twitter account that The Real Ghostbusters was developed from the start as a Ghostbusters arcade game intended specifically for the overseas markets.
+Due to licensing restrictions, it was released in Japan with modifications as a non-Ghostbusters arcade game.
+The letter "G" at the end of the Japanese title Meikyuu Hunter G was chosen directly in reference to Ghostbusters.
+Although The Real Ghostbusters is the original version of the game, Meikyuu Hunter G came out first albeit in the same year.
+Most of the enemies were redrawn for Meikyuu Hunter G, which also removed Ray Parker Jr.'s song "Ghostbusters" from the game.

 In 1989, Activision published conversions of The Real Ghostbusters for various computer platforms in Europe, including Amiga, Amstrad CPC, Atari ST, Commodore 64 (C64), and ZX Spectrum.
 In the United Kingdom in 1991, The Hit Squad published The Real Ghostbusters as a budget re-release for CPC and C64.